StaticCC/ServicePartUtility/README.md

 This WinForm C# .NET project facilitates tracking parts and providing statuses to link the Parts Department and Service Department of a dealership.

+It's goal is to provide an accurate shipping Status and ETA directly through Parts Workbench Plus instead of relying on serperate software.

 ## Introduction

 The `GetETAFromPWB` method is a crucial component of this project.
 It automates the retrieval of Estimated Time of Arrival (ETA) data for parts from PWB+ (a website) using Chrome WebDriver through Selenium automation.
 It iterates over a list of parts, navigates through login pages, fetches shipment details, and updates the database with the ETA and status of each part.